rsksmart/RSKIPs/IPs/RSKIP213.md

 # **Abstract**

-This RSKIP proposes the addition of a version field so that transaction parsing can start after transaction version has been verified.
+This RSKIP proposes the addition of a version field so that transaction parsing can start after the transaction version has been verified.
 This reduces the amount of changes required for the node and software wallets.

 ## Motivation

 Many features, like ephemeral calldata, multi-signed transactions and LTCP transaction compression require adding more information to transactions.
-However currently RSK transactions do not have a way to indicate a new transaction format is being used.
+However currently RSK transactions do not have a way to indicate that a new transaction format is being used.
 We propose a transaction format that embeds a version field in the current nonce position, keeping high compatibility with wallets.